 1940 (13th October)

 Princess Elizabeth made her first radio broadcast during BBC Children’s Hour speaking to all those children who had been evacuated from the cities.

-Elizabeth made her first solo public visit to the Grenadier Gurards.
+Elizabeth made her first solo public visit.
+She made a visit to the Grenadier Guards.

 1945 (4th March)